 The Monster’s Tea Party was my first foray into serious story writing, aged 7.
 The accompanying pictures (which I drew myself!) admittedly looked a bit more Muppets than monsters, but I took great pride in creating a new chapter every week.
 And I discovered that I loved – and had much more talent for – rubbing out pencilled-in sentences to replace them with better ones.
 These days, thankfully, I work with a professional illustrator.
 Colour choice and an ambitious vision for the finished images are probably all that I should be contributing on that front!

-Creative writing, helping people and the natural world are the three things I adore most in the world.
+Creative writing and language, helping people and the natural world are the three things I adore most in the world.
 So, stories that support, educate and offer up a moral or important message are my particular leaning.
 During a 20-year career as a consultant, lecturer, writer and translator, creative writing was both a part of my work and also my hobby.
 And then one day, I was walking past a park… and Hector came along.
 Within the space of just a few weeks, Tyler and Penny had joined him and what was to become The Little Helpers series was born.